nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file.
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimal.

 2. Shutting down the TAB application.